 Cincinnati has gone 2-1 in McCarron's three starts since Dalton fractured his thumb on Dec.
 13 against the Steelers.

-Until the cast is removed, Dalton is relegated to working on the side in practice, which he began last week with simulated drop-backs and conditioning work.
+Dalton has been relegated to working on the side in practice, which he began last week with simulated drop-backs and conditioning work.

 McCarron played another largely mistake-free game Sunday, passing for 160 yards and two touchdowns against the Ravens.

 He has not thrown an interception in three career starts.

 "If the other quarterback turns the ball over and you don't, it puts your team in a situation to win the ballgame," McCarron said.
 "That's the biggest thing for us, taking care of the football."